Reading time: 7 min.

 Dr Luciano Sciacca (GMC)

-Finasteride has been used to treat hair loss and even hair regrowth for many years now.
-It’s a hugely successful men’s hair loss treatment, with one study finding that 83% of men suffering from male pattern baldness stopped losing hair while taking Finasteride [1].
+Finasteride has been used to treat hair loss and promote hair regrowth for many years now.
+It’s a hugely successful treatment, with one study finding that 83% of men suffering from male pattern baldness stopped losing hair while taking Finasteride [1].

-Fortunately, hair shedding is a perfectly normal part of the Finasteride treatment process, even when taking the recommended dosage which is usually one tablet (1 mg) taken once daily.
+Fortunately, Finasteride hair shedding is a normal and expected part of the treatment process, even if it’s inconvenient.

-So what causes Finasteride shedding — and when can you expect to see sustained results from taking Finasteride?
+So what causes Finasteride shedding — and when can you expect to see sustained results from using Finasteride?
+Here, learn all you need to know about Finasteride hair shedding, including:

 Table of Contents